pztrn/fastpastebin/README.md

 Take a look at [example configuration file](examples/fastpastebin.yaml.dist) which contains all supported options and their descriptions.

 Configuration file position is irrelevant, there is no hardcoded paths where Fast Paste Bin looking for it's configuration.
-Use ``-config`` CLI parameter or ``FASTPASTEBIN_CONFIG`` environment variable to specify path.
+Use ``FASTPASTEBIN_CONFIG`` environment variable to specify path.

 ## Developing